BYU-Hydroinformatics/lisf/README.md

 ## Build Details

-Currently LDT and LIS are the tools that compile and have been tested against test cases.
+Currently LDT,LIS,LVT have been compiled and tested against test cases as on NASA LISF's website.
 They are compiled with the following dependencies:

 -   ESMF - We use a base docker image from [DockerHub](https://hub.docker.com/r/bekozi/esmf)
 -   HDF4
+-         HDF5 (Currently only for LVT.
+Support can be expanded to other tools as well)
 -   HDFEOS 2
 -   Jasper v2.0.19
 -   ECCodes v2.18.0